dakshaau/CapioAI/README.md

 **Packages Required:** python-docx, requests, bottle

+## Updates:

+For updates after June 13, please check [this branch](https://github.com/dakshaau/CapioAI/tree/daksh)

+I have implemented Unit testing using `unittest` module of python and containerized the server.
+There is also a sample curl request to demonstrate how to retrieve the .docx file using the server I created.

 ### Testing:

 The code has assertions written into it.
 I haven't used any additional testing module to implement testcases